layely/CatvsDog-pytorch/Readme.md

 # Cats vs Dogs in Pytorch

-Getting my hand on pytorch
+Getting my hands on pytorch

 Note that the network implemented here is not exactly AlexNet.